Rapid-Application-Development-JS/Gesture/README.md

 gesture.pointerUp(event, tracks, callback);
 gesture.pointerOut(event, tracks, callback);
 ```
-`event` - contains information about pointer event.
+`event` - contains information about the pointer event.

-`tracks` - contains information about points which involved in gesture.
+`tracks` - contains information about points that are involved in the gesture.

-`callback` - callback function must be called for broadcast your event.
+`callback` - callback function must be called to broadcast your event.
 ```javascript
 callback(type, event, options);
 ```
 `type` - event type (name).
-You will be subscribe on this event name.
+You will be subscribed to this event name.

-`event` - contains information about pointer event.
+`event` - contains information about the pointer event.

-`options` - information which will be added to event object.
+`options` - information that will be added to the event object.

 #####Example
 ```javascript